wombleton/gitlaw-nz/acts/H/Human Tissue Act 2008.md

     (2) The person may collect or use, in accordance with any informed consent required by this Act, tissue that is, or is from, the body, only with the approval of the coroner or other competent legal authority concerned.

-    (3) A person commits an offence, and is liable on summary conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $20,000, if---
+    (3) A person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $20,000, if---

     *   (a) the person intentionally or knowingly collects or uses tissue that is, or is from, a body, and the person knows, or ought reasonably to know, what is specified in subsection (1)(a), (b), or (c); and

     *   (b) that act contravenes subsection (2).

     Compare: 1964 No 19 [s 3(5)][158]

+    Section 48(3): amended, on 1 July 2013, by [section 413][163] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 49 Post-mortems must be performed by, or in accordance with instructions of, medical practitioners